jlee3508/CSE6250_Team_J5/README.md

 TO THE GRADERS:
 It is recommended that the graders run the model architecture that is left uncommented for the sake of time.
 Other architectures may take longer than 8 minutes.
 Nothing needs to be changed from the file to achieve this end result.
 Data was not included in this repo due to size constraints.
-Original data cam be found in the google drive.
+Original data can be found in the google drive.